Sperm test

 Continue reading below

-How do I produce a specimen for a semen analysis?
+How do I produce semen for a sperm test?

 You will be given a specimen pot.
 Produce semen by masturbation into the pot.
 Do not use semen from a condom.

-Your doctor may ask you not to have sex for a certain amount of time before you produce the sample.
-Usually this means you should not have had sex for at least 48 hours beforehand.
+Your doctor may ask you not to ejaculate (through masturbation or having sex) for a certain amount of time before you produce the sample.
+Usually this means you should not have ejaculated for at least 48 hours beforehand.
 The length of time you are asked to abstain from having sex may vary - your hospital should give you information on this.
-However, no more than seven days should have gone by since last having sex.
+However, no more than seven days should have gone by since the last time you ejaculated.

 Ideally, you should deliver the sample to the laboratory within one hour of production.
 Usually the laboratory will want to know in advance of when you are going to arrive.